AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54376-exception-shopping-cart-product-removed-from-shared-catalog.md

 1. Enable [!UICONTROL shared catalog].
 1. Create a product and assign it to the default [!UICONTROL shared catalog].
 1. Add a product to the cart from the storefront.
-1. Remove the product from the shared catalog.
+1. Remove the product from the [!UICONTROL shared catalog].
 1. Navigate to the checkout page using the mini-cart drop-down.

 <u>Expected results</u>: